 Pediatric Nurse

-Pediatric nurses are registered nurses (or advanced practice nurses) who specialize in working with patients under the age of 18.
-They work everywhere children receive medical care from hospitals to clinics, surgery centers, doctors’ offices, and outpatient centers.
-Working under the supervision of a physician, pediatric nurses can administer vaccinations and medications, provide care, track vital signs, deliver therapies, and more.
+Pediatric nurses are registered nurses (or advanced practice nurses) who specialize in caring for patients under 18.
+They work everywhere children receive medical care, from hospitals and clinics to surgery centers, doctors’ offices, and outpatient centers.
+Under physician supervision, pediatric nurses can administer vaccinations and medications, provide care, monitor vital signs, deliver therapies, and more.

-To become a pediatric nurse, students must first complete a nursing program at either an associate or bachelor’s degree level.
+To become a pediatric nurse, students must first complete a nursing program at either an associate’s or a bachelor’s degree level.
 These general nursing programs will help prepare graduates for entry-level work in the field.
-Aspiring pediatric nurses can seek to complete their clinical rotation in pediatric settings in order to gain hands-on experience.
+Aspiring pediatric nurses can complete their clinical rotations in pediatric settings to gain hands-on experience.

-After graduation, it is possible to complete a nursing residency in pediatrics to learn the skills to start this career or find entry-level work in the field to gain on-the-job training.
+After graduation, it is possible to complete a pediatric nursing residency to develop the skills needed to start this career or to find entry-level work in the field to gain on-the-job training.
 Nurses who want to provide more specialized or independent care can become pediatric nurse practitioners by earning a master’s of science in nursing (MSN) or a doctor of nursing practice (DNP) degree.

 Working with children can be a very rewarding career.
 Keep reading to learn more about how to become a pediatric nurse.